mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     .. py:method:: mitsuba.Thread.wait_for_tasks()

-        Wait for previously registered drjit-thread tasks to complete
+        Wait for previously registered nanothread tasks to complete

         Returns → None:
             *no description available*